 Figure 9.1-1.
-For Monte Carlo flux calculations, a virtual sphere of known radius is placed on the surface of the Moon.
+Monte Carlo Target a Sphere with a Known Radius Sitting on Moon Surface

 Flux is computed from the number of ejecta that penetrate the sphere.

 The idealized flux is computed for the limit when the sphere on the surface of the Moon has a vanishingly small radius.
 However, for practical reasons, the sphere needs to be of sufficient size to record a nontrivial number of impacts.
 Ideally, as long as the radius of the sphere is much smaller than the radius of the Moon, the Monte Carlo flux should be accurate.